rohansuregaonkar/NaukriAutomation-/README.md

-# 🤖 Indeed Automation Project (Job Scraping & Auto Apply)
+# 🤖 Naukri Automation Project (Job Scraping & Auto Apply)

 This is a Java + Selenium-based automation project that performs the following actions on job platforms like Naukri/Indeed: